bewegende-Architektur/Phaenotyp/README.md

 * Adding more functions of fitness and its combination like created volume, area, light, shape and other

 ## Getting started
-You can find three qick tutorials on Youtube:
+You can find three quick tutorials on Youtube:
 https://youtu.be/shloSw9HjVI
 https://youtu.be/i-5duKyuBiU
 https://youtu.be/F5ilsBDoIkY